Keeping Children Safe in and Around Cars

 Cars present many dangers to children.
 To help keep your child safe, learn what these dangers are and follow simple safety precautions.
 Three important things you can do are:

-Teach your child that the car is not a toy.
+- Teach your child that a car is not a toy.
 Don’t allow kids to play in the car.

 Read on for more details about keeping your child safe in and around cars.

 Safety inside the car